Irene S. Taylor: Pre-war journalism career

 After graduating in 1924, Irene Silverstein moved to East St. Louis, Illinois.
 She got her first job with the St. Louis Post-Dispatch, and there, was assigned a weekly column.
 She also worked with the U.S. Junior Chamber of Commerce where she helped to edit their monthly publication that was called, Expansion.

-After marrying Edmond Taylor, she and her husband moved to Paris, in 1928.
+After marrying Edmond Taylor, she and her husband moved to Paris in 1928.
 She continued working for the St. Louis Post Dispatch and wrote a column about St. Louis natives and their lives as expats in Paris.
 She also worked for a variety of other newspapers including the Chicago Tribune, New York Herald-Tribune, New York Daily News, and United Press.
 At these newspapers, she was a stringer, which is a journalist who covers certain events and works for the newspaper on a part-time basis, at their branches in Paris.

 A career in Paris

 While in Paris, Silverstein had the opportunity to report on a variety of cultural and social events as well as influential world matters.
 She covered fashion and attended a fashion show for the first time.
 The Spanish Civil War took place while she was in Paris.
 She covered news that came from this war and its implications.
 Also, as an American living in Paris, with war fast approaching France, she covered the evacuation of American citizens back to the United States.
-Taylor also worked at CBS as an assistant to Eric Severied.
+Taylor also worked at CBS as an assistant to Eric Sevareid.

 Celebrity, fashion, and media coverage

-In 1938, Silverstein also covered the wedding of the Duke and Duchesse of Windsor in 1938.
+In 1938, Silverstein covered the wedding of the Duke and Duchesse of Windsor in 1938.
 She was the only reporter allowed to enter the room in which they were married.
 She wrote a variety of articles on the couple, including the discussion of the Duchess' new hair bob, their financial endeavors and their political support while traveling.

-Throughout her time in Paris, Silverstein also had the opportunity to cover fashion.
+Throughout her time in Paris, Silverstein had the opportunity to cover fashion.
 She attended a variety of fashion shows and viewed different collections.
 She attended the Vera Borea Summer Collection of 1940, the Paquin Spring Collection of 1940, Bruyère Summer Collection of 1940, and the Molyneux Summer Collection of 1940.
 In her notes, preserved by the Missouri Historical Society for her article, she describes that, "1940 fashions stress above all courage, calm and stubborn determination that only the French know how to crystallize into productive revenue".
 Later stating, "the dressmaking industry of this country [France] has charted the course of feminine fashion for the next decade".